carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 > - A Utility Entity can only be associated with a single Utility World.
 > - Therefore, it's not possible to register a Utility Entity with multiple Utility Worlds.

-To register a Utility Entity with a Utility World, you need to call the `Register` method of the **UtilityEntityOwner** and pass the Utility World as the parameter.
+To register a Utility Entity with a Utility World, you need to call the `Register` method of the **UtilityEntityController** and pass the Utility World as the parameter.
 For example:
 ```cs
 public class AgentsPlacedInSceneDemo : MonoBehaviour
 {